In order to start the process of becoming a certified van fleet driver, you must:

 - Once you submit the above materials, you will receive an email with a username and password that will allow you to log into the online safety course.

 - Take the online certification safety course, and pass the accompanying online test.
 A score of 100 percent must be achieved to move forward; you have the ability to take the test twice to achieve this score.
 If it takes more than two times to successfully pass the test, there is an automatic two-month waiting period prior to being able to take the driving test.

-- Upon passage of the online test, sign up with the Office of Student Activities to take the driving test.
+- Upon passage of the online test, sign up with the Office of Student Engagement to take the driving test.

 - Bring your “Certificate of Completion” from the online course to the driving test.
 You will be tested on your knowledge and practical demonstration of the policies and skills you learned.

 - Upon passage of the driving test, you are an officially certified driver!

 View and/or download the Certification Requirements, including the Driving Skills Checklist.

 Please note that there is no usage of vans when the University is closed for inclement weather or during a break.

 To maintain “certified” status, it is necessary to, at the start of every academic year, submit an updated Motor Vehicle Report (MVR) and photocopy of your valid state driver’s license to the Office of Student Engagement.
 No drivers will be permitted to request and operate a van until these materials have been submitted on an annual basis.